COVID-19 Has Changed the Way Europeans Go to Mass — For the Worse

 What these measures showed was a seeming lack of appreciation of (or belief in?) the Real Presence of Jesus in the Holy Eucharist, made all the clearer by the priest in almost all cases failing to genuflect when placing or removing consecrated hosts in the tabernacle or walking in front of it.
 In such circumstances, perhaps it is of no surprise that in the Bellagio church, even merely kneeling to pray in front of the Blessed Sacrament was off-limits to the faithful in the interests of a the “higher good” of health and hygiene.

 All of this makes one wonder what this is telling us.
-How is it that this pandemic has led to practices revealing even greater lack of reverence for the Jesus in the Eucharist and the other sacraments, precipitated by bishops and priests acting not only on the instructions of the state, but even in some cases anticipating or going beyond government restrictions?
+How is it that this pandemic has led to practices revealing even greater lack of reverence for Jesus in the Eucharist and the other sacraments, precipitated by bishops and priests acting not only on the instructions of the state, but even in some cases anticipating or going beyond government restrictions?
 Why does the Church appear to be targeted to take, or has allowed herself to take, the most extreme prevention measures against a pandemic which, though serious, falls far short of the Black Plague or the Spanish Flu?

 And why, instead of quickly jettisoning important disciplines related to worship and the sacraments, did Church leaders not offer greater resistance to such measures, suggest creative alternatives, and make more use what was some saw as a golden opportunity to teach the Gospel in the midst of sickness, suffering, and death?